-- 1. The student is encouraged to speak first with the person toward whom the grievance is directed to see if a situation can be resolved at this level. - 2.
+- 1. The student is encouraged to speak first in a timely manner with the person toward whom the grievance is directed to see if a situation can be resolved at this level. - 2.
 Should a satisfactory resolution not be achieved, the student should contact the program's Grievance Advisor or Director of Graduate Studies to discuss the grievance.
-The Grievance Advisor or Director of Graduate Studies will facilitate problem resolution through informal channels and facilitate any complaints or issues of students.
+The Grievance Advisor or Director of Graduate Studies will promptly facilitate problem resolution through informal channels and facilitate any complaints or issues of students.
 The first attempt is to help students informally address the grievance prior to any formal complaint.
-Students are also encouraged to talk with their faculty advisors regarding concerns or difficulties if necessary.
-University resources for sexual harassment, discrimination, disability accommodations, and other related concerns can be found on the UW Office of Equity and Diversity website: http://www.oed.wisc.edu/ - 3.
-Other campus resources include - The Graduate School https://grad.wisc.edu/ - McBurney Disability Resource Center http://mcburney.wisc.edu/ - Employee Assistance Office http://eao.wisc.edu/ - Ombuds Office http://ombuds.wisc.edu/ - University Health Services http://www.uhs.wisc.edu/ - UW Office of Equity and Diversity http://www.oed.wisc.edu/ - 4.
-If the issue is not resolved to the student's satisfaction the student can submit the grievance to the Grievance Advisor in writing, within 60 calendar days of the alleged unfair treatment. - 5.
-On receipt of a written complaint, a faculty committee will be convened by the Grievance Advisor to manage the grievance.
+Students are also encouraged to talk with their faculty advisors regarding concerns or difficulties if necessary. - 3.
+If the issue is not resolved to the student's satisfaction the student can submit the grievance to the Grievance Advisor or Director of Graduate Studies in writing, within 60 calendar days of the alleged unfair treatment - 4.
+On receipt of a written complaint, a faculty committee will be convened by the Grievance Advisor or Director of Graduate Studies to manage the grievance.
 The program faculty committee will obtain a written response from the person toward whom the complaint is directed.
-This response will be shared with the person filing the grievance. - 6.
+This response will be shared with the person filing the grievance. - 5.
 The faculty committee will determine a decision regarding the grievance.
-The Grievance Advisor will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received. - 7.
+The Grievance Advisor or Director of Graduate Studies will report on the action taken by the committee in writing to both the student and the party toward whom the complaint was directed within 15 working days from the date the complaint was received. - 6.
 At this point, if either party (the student or the person toward whom the grievance is directed) is unsatisfied with the decision of the faculty committee, the party may file a written appeal.
-Either party has 10 working days to file a written appeal to the School/College. - 8.
+Either party has 10 working days to file a written appeal to the School/College. - 7.
 Documentation of the grievance will be stored for at least 7 years.
 Significant grievances that set a precedent will be stored indefinitely.